Bream Bay College—Te Kura Tuarua o Whanga-ā-Tāmure

 Each Year 8 class rotates through the Technology subjects, spending a term in each subject.

 The term spent in Digital Technologies is broken into two units.
-In Unit 1, students build on the computational thinking skills they learnt in Year 7 through programming with Sphero robots.
+In Unit 1, students build on the computational thinking skills they learnt in Year 7 through programming with Sphero and Lego robots.

 In Unit 2, Students continue to develop the skills and knowledge needed to design and develop digital outcomes through learning to make stop motion animations using Lego.

 Students cover Progress Outcome 3 from the Computational Thinking strand of the Digital Technologies Curriculum:

 In authentic contexts and taking account of end-users, students decompose problems into step-by-step instructions to create algorithms for computer programs.

 They use logical thinking to predict the behaviour of the programs, and they understand that there can be more than one algorithm for the same problem.

 They develop and debug simple programs that use inputs, outputs, sequence and iteration (repeating part of the algorithm with a loop).